ellennickles/creative-coding-summer-21/homework-ellen.md

 - [Ellen's Zoom background](https://editor.p5js.org/enickles/sketches/rEut1IfjU)

 **Tips for learning / debugging code:**
-- Keep the code library reference open in a nearby tab
+- Keep the code library reference open in a nearby tab.
-- Only learn one thing at a time
+- Only learn one thing at a time.
 - Similar: if there’s a lot of code you don’t understand, focus on figuring out one small piece at a time (ignore the rest if you can).
 - Go as slow as you need to!
 - Sketch out your idea or write it out in plain language before translating it into code.
 - If you’re not sure what something does in the code, comment it out to see if you get a different result.
 - If you are not sure about the impact of a value, try making it a really small number or a really large number.
 - Explain the code out loud to someone… or to Vince's duck.
-- Print variables to the console to read the values instead of trying to imagine them in your head
+- Print variables to the console to read the values instead of trying to imagine them in your head.
 - Ask!
 [How to ask code-related questions](https://github.com/ellennickles/creative-coding-summer-21/blob/main/example-code-questions.md)
-- If you're stuck, go outside / get a snack / do something else
+- If you're stuck, go outside / get a snack / do something else.

 **Homework assignment due Mon Aug 2:**
 - TEST YOURSELF • Complete the new questions in [Worksheet 3](https://docs.google.com/document/d/1Ym-zlbP-xMsYH4q3kVW11Uq0JS8CRSh2KchWY18INiY/edit?usp=sharing)